Teknema Internet Screenphone

 The Teknema Internet Screenphone was based on the same technology as Teknema's award winning Internet TV Set-Top Box.

-The Tecnema Internet Screenphone was manufactured in cooperation with IPM of Italy.
-Samples were due to be avaliable in 4Q99 with Teknema seeking content partners, OEMs and distributors for the Internet Screenphone.
+The Teknema Internet Screenphone was manufactured in co-operation with IPM of Italy.
+Samples were due to be available in 4Q99 with Teknema seeking content partners, OEMs and distributors for the Internet Screenphone.